 Like most users, I don’t read the documentation before trying out new gadgets.
 If I had, I would have known that I needed to tap on the strap to activate Bluetooth pairing mode.
 Once I figured that out, I downloaded the WHOOP app and was prompted to create an account.

 I usually create a unique, random and complex password for every account I sign up for by using Apple’s Keychain and 1Password.
 Unfortunately, the app does not integrate with any of the password management features in iOS 12.
 So I decided to use Safari on my iMac Pro instead, which allowed me to generate and securely store my new password automatically.

 However, after clicking on the “Create Account” link on whoop.com, I was asked for an invitation code that I didn’t have.
-So I went back to the mobile app, which offered an option to sign up as an individual, rather than as a gym or an organization (which requires an invitation code to sign up).
+So I went back to the mobile app, which offered an option to sign up as an individual, rather than as a gym or an organization (which requires an invitation code).

-I copy/pasted the password from my password manager, but the app gave me no indication if what I entered met the app’s password policy in terms of length and complexity.
-I also noticed that when I typed my name, the app did not automatically capitalize it, which any modern app should.
-It’s a minor and cosmetic issue, but input validation is essential for improving data quality.
+I copy/pasted the password from my password manager, but the app gave me no indication of whether what I entered met the app’s password policy in terms of length and complexity.
+I also noticed that when I typed my name, the app did not automatically capitalize it (which any modern app should).
+That’s a minor and cosmetic issue, but input validation is essential for improving data quality.